 We recommend securing the receiver to the quad using a piece of servo mounting tape or double-sided foam tape.
-Stick the receiver to the top of the Atlatl video transmitter, on top of the stack.
-If you have used a low-profile receiver, there should be enough room between the top plate and the Atlatl.
+If it will fit, stick the receiver to the top of the Tekko ESC, between the ESC and the flight controller.
+If it will not fit there... well, let's just say you'll need to get creative.